King Charles III to resume royal duties next week after cancer diagnosis, Buckingham Palace says

 "It is equally heartening to hear how sharing my own diagnosis has helped promote public understanding and shine a light on the work of all those organizations which support cancer patients and their families across the U.K. and wider world," he said in a statement.

+Charles also returned to the public eye at the Easter Sunday service in Windsor last month.

-The king is not the only member of the British royal family undergoing treatment for cancer.
+The king is not the only member of the British royal family undergoing cancer treatment.
 Catherine, the Princess of Wales and wife to Prince William, shared in March that she too had been diagnosed with an unspecified cancer and was undergoing treatment.

 In her video announcement, Kate said she'd begun a course of "preventative chemotherapy" which sparked an outpouring of sympathy from around the world.
 She did not say what kind of cancer it was or share additional details about her diagnosis.